Duolingo vs. Rosetta Stone: Which Works Better in 2023?

 - Level 5: Conversation

-This structure seems less intimidating and more approachable for learners over the “beginner,” “intermediate” and “advanced” labels.
-I feel that having these levels makes it more about the learner finding their comfort in a new language rather than ultimately being classed as an expert.
+This structure seems more approachable for learners due to the “beginner,” “intermediate” and “advanced” labels.
+I feel that having these levels makes it more about the learner getting comfortable with a new language rather than ultimately being classed as an expert.

 The lessons themselves can feel a bit repetitive at times, so the Extended Learning Tools are a nice touch to the whole program.